Azure/iot-hub-device-update/docs/setting-up-the-agent.md

 * Non-Edge IoT devices, or
 * Other IoT devices.

-To check if you have IoT Edge enabled on your device, please refer to the [IoT Edge installation instructions](../iot-edge/how-to-provision-single-device-linux-symmetric.md?preserve-view=true&view=iotedge-2020-11).
+To check if you have IoT Edge enabled on your device, please refer to the [IoT Edge installation instructions](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-provision-single-device-linux-on-windows-symmetric?view=iotedge-2020-11&tabs=azure-portal%2Cpowershell).

 Follow all or any of the below sections to add the Device update agent based on the type of IoT device you are managing.

 ### On IoT Edge enabled devices

-Follow these instructions to provision the Device Update agent on [IoT Edge enabled devices](../iot-edge/index.yml).
+Follow these instructions to provision the Device Update agent on IoT Edge enabled devices.

-1. Follow the instructions to [Manually provision a single Linux IoT Edge device](../iot-edge/how-to-provision-single-device-linux-symmetric.md?preserve-view=true&view=iotedge-2020-11#install-iot-edge).
+1. Follow the instructions to [Manually provision a single Linux IoT Edge device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-provision-single-device-linux-on-windows-symmetric?view=iotedge-2020-11&tabs=azure-portal%2Cpowershell).

 1. Install the Device Update package update agent.

-    - For any early access agent version from [Artifacts](https://github.com/Azure/iot-hub-device-update/releases) : Download the deviceupdate-agent_0.9.0 and deliveryoptimization-agent deb files to the machine you want to install the Device Update and Delivery Optimization agent on, then:
+    - For any early access agent version, download the deviceupdate-agent and deliveryoptimization-agent deb files from the here to the machine you want to install the Device Update and Delivery Optimization agent on, then:

         ```shell
         sudo apt-get install -y ./"<PATH TO FILE>"/"<.DEB FILE NAME>"